 chemotherapyBladder damage or bleeding from other conditions, treatments, or injuries

-Problems from the procedure are rare, but all procedures have some risk.
+Problems from the procedure may occur.
 Your doctor will review potential problems, like: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence

 Previous surgery in the abdomen or pelvis, or

 to the area increases your risk of complications.

 You may need to take antibiotics to prevent infection and laxatives to clean out your bowels.